cordutie/CSI_evaluation/README.md

 ## How to display best/worst results

 The function wrapper contained in the scripts main_tester.py and main_dataset.py can be accessed through the Jupyter notebook included in this repository.
 There we also added some functions to display the worst and best cases for all songs analyzed.

+Note: In order to display the audio clip segments that libfmp identifies as similar, set the 'PLot' value as 1.